kylevedder/kylevedder.github.io/overview_of_my_phd.md

    - this can be used to do long-tail object mining from motion cues
    - this method works out-of-the-box on a wide variety of scenes, including indoor scenes
  - multi-frame predictions were a critical factor to optimizing this representation; this likely has implications for loss design in feed-forward methods

-I believe the shortest path to getting robust, generally capable robots in the real world is through the construction of [systems whose performance scales with compute and data, *without* requiring human annotations](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).

-In service of this, I am interested in designing and scaling fundamentally 3D vision systems that learn just from raw, multi-modal data.
-My contrarian bet is on the multi-modal and 3D aspects; a high quality, 3D aware representation with diverse data sources should enable more sample efficient and robust downstream policies.
-Most representations today are 2D for historical reasons (e.g. lots of RGB data, 2D convolutions won the hardware lottery), but I believe this ends up pushing a lot of 3D spacial understand out of the visual representation and into the downstream policy, making them more expensive to learn and less robust.

-My current line of work is focused on [tackling scene flow](https://www.argoverse.org/sceneflow), a problem that requires systems to construct a [robust understanding of the dynamics of the 3D world](./zeroflow.html).
-For data availability reasons, it primarily focuses on the Autonomous Driving domain, but the same principles apply to other domains, e.g. indoor service robots.